simplex-chat/simplex-chat/README.md

 Running above, for example, would create `alice.chat.db` and `alice.agent.db` database files in current directory.

-The default SMP server is `smp1.simplex.im#pLdiGvm0jD1CMblnov6Edd/391OrYsShw+RgdfR0ChA=` (base-64 encoded string after server host is the transport key digest) - it is pre-configured in the app.
+Default SMP servers are `smp2.simplex.im#z5W2QLQ1Br3Yd6CoWg7bIq1bHdwK7Y8bEiEXBs/WfAg=` (UK) and `smp3.simplex.im#nxc7HnrnM8dOKgkMp008ub/9o9LXJlxlMrMpR+mfMQw=` (California) - they are pre-configured in the app.
+Base-64 encoded string after server host is the transport key digest.

 If you deployed your own SMP server(s) you can configure client via `-s` option: